liam-wiltshire/talks/hackthesystem/content.md

   - it could be by using an infected third party library - a "supply chain attack"
     - (such as incidents over the past few years with the event-stream npm package and various wordpress plugins that have been purchased by bad actors to inject spam into hundreds of thousands of sites)
   - Also, human error in software that we use
-    - There have been numerious potential RCE vectors in software including openssl, apache, nginx and PHP
+    - There have been numerous potential RCE vectors in software including openssl, apache, nginx and PHP
 - For both of these, keeping your libraries and other software you use up to date is your main defense, as well as monitoring security advisories
    - For PHP specifically, Roave have a composer package that deals with alot of this, and if you are using private packagist they will send you advisories on packages you have installed
    - Other languages and package managers have other ways of doing it, such as `npm audit`